• Summary

 4 For purposes of this section, "covered business" shall mean a business

-5 entity that is resident in the state and: (a) employs more than one
+5 entity doing business in the state and: (a) employs more than one

 6 hundred people; or (b) is a publicly traded entity.